chile88

 Francisco Celedón

 It was my turn, together with Juan Gabriel Valdés and Patricio Silva […] to be the representatives of the NO option before the National Television Council.
 Forty-eight hours before the broadcast of the program, we had to take our tape to pass the censorship, and that was a routine of about 30 days.
-It was normally taken over at 12:30 at night two days in advance.
+It was normally delivered at 12:30 at night two days in advance.
 Initially, we were very disciplined […] and then, due to some circumstances, we discovered that if the tape had some kind of technical error, we could give ourselves another 24 hours.

 Francisco Celedón Read More »